The Financial Aid Office at Caltech is now on Facebook and Twitter:

 Revised Undergraduate Satisfactory Academic Progress Policy for Financial Aid Eligibility: Effective fall 2011, the Institute was required to modify its Satisfactory Academic Progress policy in accordance with new federal regulations to ensure that each student who is receiving financial aid maintains satisfactory academic progress toward his or her degree.
 Please review the revised policy on the Satisfactory Academic Progress page of this website.

-Net Price Calculator: The Institute is pleased to introduce the Caltech Net Price Calculator.
-Prospective applicants and/or their parents are invited to utilize this tool to estimate their financial aid eligibility and their out-of-pocket cost to complete an undergraduate degree program at Caltech.
+Net Price Calculator: Prospective applicants and/or their parents are invited to utilize this tool to estimate their financial aid eligibility and their out-of-pocket cost to complete an undergraduate degree program at Caltech.
 Our net price calculator will show many of you that a Caltech education may be more affordable than you might have previously thought.

 Attention Graduate Students: The Financial Aid Office awards Federal and Institute student loans to eligible domestic graduate students.
 International graduate students who have completed their first year of study at Caltech may also be eligible to receive Institute-sponsored loans.
-For more information please call our office 626-395-6280.
+More information is available here.